 The owners manual does not list a roof load limit.
 The official Suzuki roof load bars are rated to 30kg, and this seems to be the load limit consensus.
 Some dealerships have quoted 40kg limit many say 30kg.

 I personally believe the limit listed on websites and quoted by Suzuki staff is carried over from the previous generation Jimny that has plastic mounts in the roof which limited its ability to bare weight.
 Please don’t take this opinion as fact.
-It’s a complicated subject and if you decide to exceed the 30-40kg suggested limit you’re doing so at your own risk.
+It’s a touchy subject for some owners and if you decide to exceed the 30-40kg suggested limit you’re doing so at your own risk.

 If you’re planning to do proper off-roading I would not recommend doing so with a roof tent on.